 We believe that innovation-values fit is a strong motive for each individual to participate in the change and make it happens and turn them to “let’s do it” behavior (Sandberg & Mathiassen, 2008).

 Analyzing the technological frames is considered a very good tool not only to understand what are the implementation issues but also to plan the change correctly and see what are the drawbacks in planning (Orlikowski & Gash, 1994), for example, did we make the right planning for technology orientation to introduce the value of this technology?, How is this technology related to the organization strategy and its business?, Are the employees understand what their new roles, what, and how will they use the technology?

-Applying these technological frames; Nature of Technology, Technology Strategy, and Technology in Use will not lead to only innovation but also implementation effectiveness of the technology.
+Applying these technological frames; Nature of Technology, Technology Strategy, and Technology in Use will not only lead to innovation but also implementation effectiveness of the technology.

 Moreover, achieving the sustainable change and new status quo or the Refreezing stage as described in Lewin’s 3-Step model (Burnes, 2004).